alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Reporting requirements that do not involve ongoing, regular reporting may not impose an immediate fine but may initiate a visit from an auditor or other official seeking compliance.

+Some compliance systems operate quarterly or annually, and the observations raised by these systems will result in requests for additional information or explanation and, in some cases, a request for a supplementary payment and/or a fine.

     *Example:*

     **Record of Employment (ROE)** issuance
     Failure to issue a ROE within the established deadlines may result in a visit from an investigative officer from Service Canada.

+    The Canada Revenue Agency’s Pensionable and Insurable Earnings Review (PIER) is an annual compliance review system.
+This system utilizes the data provided on the T4 information slips issued at year-end to validate the amounts of CPP contributions and EI premiums deducted by employers, and identifies any remittance deficiencies.

 The Employee-Employer Relationship
 -----------------------------------